 If a regulatory authority is satisfied that odour from an activity is causing, or is likely to cause, environmental harm or environmental nuisance, the authority should require odour emissions at or beyond the boundary not to exceed the odour criteria specified in Schedule 3 of the Air Quality Policy.

 Level 1 Activities

 Dispersion modelling and monitoring are unlikely to be required for most Level 1 activities.
-Nonetheless there may be particular cases, such as a Level 1 activity in an area with compromised air quality, where dispersion modelling and/or monitoring are justified.
-EPA Tasmania can provide advice to Local Government on the appropriateness of modelling and monitoring and the type of modelling and monitoring that should be undertaken.
+Nonetheless, there may be particular cases, such as a Level 1 activity in an area with compromised air quality, where dispersion modelling and/or monitoring are justified.
+The EPA can provide advice to Local Government on the appropriateness of modelling and monitoring and the type of modelling and monitoring that should be undertaken.